-A minimum of two (2) employees at each job site, shall have certified First Aid and Cardio-Pulmonary Resuscitation (CPR) training to provide adequate and immediate response to on-the-job injuries, illnesses and accidents.
+A minimum of two (2) employees at each job site, shall have certified First Aid and Cardio-Pulmonary Resuscitation (CPR) training to ensure adequate and immediate response to on-the-job injuries, illnesses and accidents.
 In addition, all training deemed necessary for the operation of equipment and performance of specific tasks shall be based on current manufacturers, OSHA, and SAWS requirements.
 All supervisors shall be trained with respect to their responsibility to maintain a safe working environment and preparation and maintenance of safety and health documents.

-Safety and health education and awareness training shall be promulgated by the Contractor including the posting of OSHA and other applicable safety and health regulations and requirements.
-Such information shall inform employees at a project site not only of safety and health requirements are, but also of their rights to a safe work environment.
+Safety and health education and awareness training shall be promulgated by the Contractor, including the posting of OSHA and other applicable safety and health regulations and requirements.
+Such information shall inform employees at a project site not only what the safety and health requirements are, but also of what rights they have to a safe work environment.

-Safety and Health\Inspections

-The Construction Safety and Health Program shall provide for frequent safety reviews of the job site, equipment, and materials to verify compliance with the project's safety and health plan and this SAWS Construction Safety and Health Program.
-These reviews shall be conducted by qualified Contractor personnel and shall be documented.
+4. Safety and Health Inspections: The Construction Safety and Health Program shall provide for frequent safety reviews of the job site, equipment, and materials to ensure compliance with the site's approved safety and health plan.
+These reviews shall be conducted by qualified (Contractor) personnel and shall be documented.

-In addition, if the Contractor uses their Quality Assurance personnel, they shall perform daily safety and environmental health reviews, as a part of their quality assurance activities.
-If safety and health deficiencies are identified in a review, a follow-up review shall be accomplished by the contractor's management to verify the deficiency has been corrected within a reasonable amount of time.
+In addition, the Contractor's quality assurance personnel shall perform daily safety and environmental health reviews, as a part of their quality assurance activities.
+If safety and health deficiencies are identified in a review, a follow-up review shall be accomplished by the Contractor's management to ensure the deficiency has been corrected within a reasonable amount of time.
 All deficiencies shall be corrected as soon as possible.
 Specific circumstances which require a separate safety evaluation include:

-- When persons are working in an excavation, the excavation, adjacent areas, and protective systems shall be monitored continually throughout the work shift and as needed after rain or other hazard-increasing events.
-This monitoring shall be detailed in the Project-Specific Safety and Health Plan as a routine activity. - All motor vehicles and mobile equipment shall be inspected at regular intervals by a representative of the Contractor.
+- a.
+When persons are working in an excavation, the excavation, adjacent areas, and protective systems shall be monitored continually throughout the work shift and as needed after rain or other hazard-increasing events.
+This monitoring shall be detailed in the Project-Specific Safety and Health Plan as a routine activity; - b.
+All motor vehicles and mobile equipment shall be inspected at regular intervals by a representative of the Contractor.
 These safety inspections shall be documented, and files maintained.
-Such documentation shall be regularly reviewed by the SAWS Safety and Environmental Health Representative, and may be reviewed by the SAWS C.O.I.
+Such documentation shall be regularly reviewed by the SAWS Safety and Environmental Health Representative, and may be reviewed by the SAWS C.O.I. - 5.
+Reporting: The Project Manager is responsible for reporting all safetyrelated incidents and accidents to Contractor Management, SAWS C.O.I., and SAWS Safety and Environmental Health Representative.
+All such incidents and accidents must be reported by the Project Manager as soon as is possible; meaning without undue delay or hesitation.
+Major accidents, which are reportable to OSHA directly, include: 1. a fatal injury and/or 2. three (3) or more persons admitted to a medical facility.
+Such major accidents shall be reported immediately.